nahharris/ph-actors-tcc/monografia/scratches/actor-model/Proposal.md

 4. A variant should contain a `tx` field if the message needs a response
 ### Core
 The core is the abstraction over the behaviour of the actor.
 It's responsible for dependency injection, dealing with low-level details of Tokio for spawning new tasks, instantiating the public interface, and having the methods to handle each message that arrives in a loop.

+#### `Core::new` or `Core::build`
+In some scenarios, creating the actor core is as simple as receiving a couple parameters and putting them into a struct.
+On the other hand, so cases might require more operations that are fallible.
+For the former, the constructor will be called `new` and return `Self`.
+For the latter, it will be called `build` and return a `Result` where the `Ok` variant holds `Self`.

+#### `Core::spawn`
+Once the core is built, the next step is to spawn the actor.
+The `spawn` method will consume the actor struct, prepare the `mspc` channel for it, and spawn a Tokio task that will contain the logic to route the messages that arrive in a loop.
+After that, the method will return the public interface (by wrapping the channel sender) and a join handle.
+The join handle is an object that permits to await until the task it's associated to ends.